 My first pregnancy, with Cakes, I couldn’t wait to find out the gender.
 I did all the online gender quizzes I could find, consulted the Chinese Gender Calendar, and otherwise (impatiently) bided my time.

 With my almost one year old, Cupcake, I just couldn’t sit around and wait.
 My husband wasn’t on board for any expensive tests or extra ultrasounds so I took to the internet and started doing some at home gender tests.
-As I’m preparing for Cupcake’s first birthday (it’s been a year already?), I’ve been looking through all of my old mementos from pregnancy and not only wanted to share with you the At Home Gender Tests but also this list of wives tales about baby gender that I did during that pregnancy along with the results so you can help decide your own stance on the accuracy of at home gender determination methods.
+As I’m preparing for Cupcake’s first birthday (it’s been a year already?), I’ve been looking through all of my old mementos from pregnancy and not only wanted to share with you the At Home Gender Tests but also all of the wives tales about baby gender that I did during that pregnancy along with the results so you can help decide your own stance on the accuracy of at home gender determination methods.

 No two pregnancies are ever the same, so just because your symptoms suggested girl the first time it might not be true the next time.